Content is medically reviewed by:

 There is currently no cure for Parkinson’s disease presently.
 However, medication, physiotherapy and in a few cases surgery might prove beneficial.

-Medication: Though medications don’t cure the patient of Parkinson’s, it provides a lot of control on the symptoms of the disease, which brings much relief to the patients.
+Medication: Though medications don’t cure Parkinson’s, it provides a lot of control on the symptoms of the disease, which brings much relief to the patients.

 Physiotherapy for Parkinson’s disease: Physiotherapy for Parkinson’s disease forms a very important component in Parkinson’s treatment.
 The main idea behind offering physiotherapy to Parkinson’s patients is to address the issues of mobility, flexibility, posture and balance.